Looking for an exciting career with RPD? Use the following phone number and email to connect with our Recruitment Unit.

 The goal is to eliminate speeding on city streets, particularly within active school zones.

-Based upon the Code of Virginia (§ 46.2-882.1) adopted by the General Assembly and the Ordinance (2021-371) adopted by Richmond City Council with the support of Mayor Stoney, the Safe and Healthy Streets Commission, and the Vision Zero Task Force, the following key points are highlighted for the public:
+Based upon the Code of Virginia (§ 46.2-882.1) adopted by the General Assembly and the Ordinance (2021-371) adopted by Richmond City Council with the support of the Mayor, the Safe and Healthy Streets Commission, and the Vision Zero Task Force, the following key points are highlighted for the public:

 - Warning signs will be posted indicating that safety cameras to monitor vehicle speeds are in operation, two cameras at each school.